mapcode-foundation/mapcode-python/README.md

-    isvalid        Verifies if the provided mapcode has the correct syntax. decode         Decodes a mapcode to latitude and longitude. encode         Encodes latitude and longitude to one or more mapcodes. encode_single  Encodes latitude and longitude to shortest mapcode possible.
+    isvalid        Verifies if the provided mapcode has the correct syntax. decode         Decodes a mapcode to latitude and longitude. encode         Encodes latitude and longitude to one or more mapcodes.
 ```

 ## Mapcode version